Rudolf Spielmann: Career

 He was known as "The Master of Attack" and "The Last Knight of the King's Gambit".
 His daredevil play was full of sacrifices, brilliancies, and beautiful ideas.
 This was exemplified, for example, in the 1923 Carlsbad tournament, where he did not have a single draw (with five wins and twelve losses).

 Spielmann was inordinately fond of the King's Gambit as well as the Vienna Game and continued using these openings after most elite players had abandoned them; he was also the last master to make any serious use of the Center Game.
 By the late 1920s, his opening repertoire increasingly focused on 1.d4 openings as contemporary chess fashion dictated.

 Despite the strong opposition at that time, with players like Alexander Alekhine, José Raúl Capablanca, Emanuel Lasker, Siegbert Tarrasch, Akiba Rubinstein, Aron Nimzowitsch, and Savielly Tartakower, Spielmann managed to score well in numerous tournaments.
-He won 33 of the roughly 120 in which he played, including Abbazia 1912 (an event devoted to the King's Gambit), Stockholm 1919; Bad Pistyan 1922; and Semmering 1926.
+He won 33 of the roughly 120 in which he played, including Abbazia 1912 (an event devoted to the King's Gambit), Stockholm 1919; Pistyan 1922; and Semmering 1926.